StetHD/tarifa-book/project/index.md

 satisfy the following interface:

 * having a `package.json`.
-* having a `bin/build.js` node module exposing the `build`, `watch`, `close` and `test` functions that respectively start the build process, start the live reload, stop it and launch end to end tests.
+* having a `bin/build.js` node module exposing the `build`, `watch`, `close` and `test` functions that respectively start the build process, start the live reload, stop it and launch end-to-end tests.
 * generating output in a folder named `www` or if defined, at the path given by the `project_output` attribute in `tarifa.json`.

 More precisely, the `bin/build.js` module must have the following signature: